GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 <walkthrough-inline-feedback></walkthrough-inline-feedback>

-You can find additional tutorials for Google Cloud Deploy [here](https://cloud.google.com/deploy/docs/tutorials).
+You can find additional tutorials for Google Cloud Deploy in [Tutorials](https://cloud.google.com/deploy/docs/tutorials).